 What’s the best length for a LinkedIn update?

 Again, shorter is generally better here.
-The ‘see more’ button, cuts your message off at 140 characters, so it’s a good idea to stick to 25 words or less.
+The ‘see more’ button, cuts your message off at 140 characters, so it’s a good idea to stick to 25 words or less as the ideal length.

 LinkedIn image sizes